 Louis XIII, King of France since 1610, commissioned in 1623 a hunting lodge in the village of Versailles near Paris.
 His son, King Louis XIV, also named Sun King, who reigned 72 years from 1643 to 1715, commissioned in 1661, the design of the great Versailles Gardens.

-Between 1668 and 1690, Architects Louis Le Vau and Jules Hardouin Mansard, his successor, substancially enlarged and embellished the Palace of Versailles.
-Gardener Andre Le Notre laid out the french style park starting in 1661.
+Between 1668 and 1689, Architects Louis Le Vau and Jules Hardouin Mansard, his successor, substantially enlarged and embellished the Palace of Versailles.
+Gardener André Le Notre laid out the French style park starting in 1661.
 Charles Le Brun designed the paintings on the walls and ceilings and many of the park sculptures.

 King Louis XVI, Queen Marie-Antoinette and the entire court abruptly left Versailles on October 6th 1789 at the outset of the French Revolution (read details).
 That was the definitive end of Versailles as the palace of the French monarchy.